Mathematics

 Parental Involvement

-• Parents are invited to attend a Mathematics workshop in both the Autumn and Spring Term which gives an outline as to the purpose of our curriculum, including the core principles which make up our dimensions of depth.
-The parents learn about the learning taking place in school, the expectations upon the pupils in meeting the curriculum and also have the opportunity to explore manipulatives and strategies their children will be using in line with our Calculation Policy and Curriculum documents.
+- Parents are invited to attend a Mathematics Workshop which gives an outline as to the purpose of our curriculum, including the core principles.
+The parents see the learning taking place in school, the expectations upon the pupils in meeting the curriculum and also have the opportunity to explore manipulatives and strategies their children will be using in line with our Calculation Policy and Curriculum documents.
 The session typically lasts an hour and demonstrates the standard of work and advises parents of the typical misconceptions and difficulties pupils may face and some possible solutions to these.
 This information is also shared via email to all parents in that year group.

 Homework